SharePoint/sp-dev-gdpr-activity-hub/Documentation/User-Guide.md

 You simply need to select the kind of event that you want to file, and the UI will adapt the form fields accordingly, as well as the validation rules.

 Once you have properly filled out the form, accordingly to the validation rules in place, the _Save_ button will become enabled and by pressing it a new item will be stored in the _Events_ list in your SharePoint Online Modern Site.
-After saving a new item, the client-side web part will notify you with a message like the one depicted in the following figure.
+After saving a new item, the client-side web part will notify you with a message like the one depicted in the following Figure.

 ![The UI to file a new Event/Incident](./Figures/Fig13-Add-Item-Confirmation.png)